This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 ENGLISH 536.
 American Ethnic Literature.
 3 Credits.

-A graduate-level course focused on American authors of racially and ethnically-diverse backgrounds.
+An advanced study of American authors of racially and ethnically-diverse backgrounds.
 May focus on one or more communities.

 ENGLISH 731.
 Advanced Topics in Shakespeare.
 3 Credits.